romegasoftware/MultitenancyNovaTool/README.md

 ];
 ```

-> **Hint**
-> You can also override the Permission and Role model's policy to be visible outside of the `admin` subdomain, which this package enforces by default.
+You can override the Permission and Role model policies by setting the policy file up in you `config/multitenancy.php` file.
+Look for `policies.role` and `policies.permission`.